Janny221199/IT-Cheat-Sheets/Cloud/SAAS Stack.md

 ```

+# MongoDB
+- enable network access and database access
+## Database access
+- set database access with username and password and provide it in backend configuration

+## Network access
+- for local / staging: allow all IPs `0.0.0.0/0`
+- for production: TODO: enable Peering or Private Endpoint

 # Deploy Services
 - deploy in that order and wait for some services. e.g. wait until discovery, config, zipkin and rabbitmq are up and running